fusion809/fusion809.github.io-old/_posts/2015-10-31-an-introduction-to-bash-scripting.md

 {% include image.html image="optipng2.png" description="OptiPNG 0.7.5 running under Bash 4.3.39 in LXTerminal 0.2.0" width = "1240px" float = "none" %}
 {% include note.html note1="Links to Wiki articles are provided in this post for those that wish to learn more, but it is important to note that I cannot guarantee their accuracy." %}

-**Bash**, also known as the **Bourne-again shell**, is a Unix shell and command language, that is developed as part of the GNU Project.
+On **Sabayon Linux** and other Linux distributions, along with other [Unix](https://en.wikipedia.org/wiki/Unix)/[Unix-like](https://en.wikipedia.org/wiki/Unix-like) systems the command-line is a pivotal way by which users can interact with the operating system and its various components.
+The Un **Bash**, also known as the **Bourne-again shell**, is a Unix shell and command language, that is developed as part of the GNU Project.
 Along with the Linux kernel and package management system, I would rank Bash as one of the three most important components of a Sabayon Linux system.
 Without it or some other Unix shell in its place, one's ability to interact one's system would be very limited and difficult.

 It was originally developed by [Brian J. Fox](https://en.wikipedia.org/wiki/Brian_Fox_(computer_programmer)) in 1989 and has since become the most-widely used [Unix shell](https://en.wikipedia.org/wiki/Unix_shell), with the vast majority of Linux distributions using it as their default command shell (only notable exception I have come across is Deepin, which uses Zsh) and since the release of 10.3 in October 2003 is has replaced tcsh as the default command shell for OS X.